seeleteam/go-seele/README.md

-Official golang implementation of the Seele.
+Official Golang implementation of Seele.

 # Building the source

-Building Seele project requires both a Go (version 1.7 or later) and a C compiler.
+Building the Seele project requires both a Go (version 1.7 or later) compiler and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

 - linux & mac
 ```makefile